 If you pulled up your work calendar right now, how many meetings are scheduled over the next week?
 Most calendars are overloaded with meeting invites and, more often than not, employees walk out of them hoping that one day it won’t feel like meetings are a waste of time.
 Stay tuned, because we’re going to help you revitalize your approach and ensure your meetings are effective.Read: 3 ways to collaborate remotely with your team

 Without further ado, let’s tackle your meetings’ trouble spots.Free customizable meeting agenda

 What’s that?
 In the tech world, a stand-up is a quick daily status meeting where team members are literally standing as they report on what they’ve just done, what they’re doing next, and what problems they see ahead.

-Send it with the meeting invite if at all possible.
-If you set it up in your work management tool, you can also have attendees collaborate and add agenda items before the meeting.
-This gives you the chance to add tasks and offers an opportunity to come prepared to discuss the right topics.
+When you create your agenda, if you set it up in your work management tool, you can also have attendees collaborate and add items before the meeting.
+This gives you the chance to add tasks and offers attendees an opportunity to come prepared to discuss the right topics.
 To easily build an agenda for all kinds of meetings, take advantage of these templates:Read: The way we work isn't working: Here's how to become more productive

 While inviting everyone you can think of to your meetings may seem like the right choice, it may actually be making them less productive.
 Looking to move mountains during your meetings?
 Or at least keep your project on time?
 Check out these tips for ultimate productivity during those strategy sessions: